tedem/tedem/README.md

-I'm a (full stack) developer and a freelancer.
-I write code and craft software for clients.
-I love to learn and share about the things that I learn.
+I’m a full-stack developer and freelancer, creating custom software and sharing my tech knowledge to deliver efficient solutions.